 Kailua-Kona: the sunny outdoors capital of the Big Island

-The western coast of the Big Island is known as the “Kona Side”, and Kailua-Kona is the lively center of it all.
-This historic seaside town sits in the middle of the Kona coast, a few miles south of the Kona International Airport (KOA).
+The western coast of the Big Island is dominated by the North and South Kona district, and Kailua-Kona is the lively center of both.
+This historic seaside town sits in the center of both districts, a few miles south of the Kona International Airport (KOA).
 Not too long ago Kailua was a sleepy fishing village.
 Now, because of its central location and great weather it has transformed into a lively town that is the activity capital of the Big Island.
-It is the city on the Big Island that is best equipped for tourists.

 You can find many shops and farmers markets selling locally produced items here, and there is a good offering of restaurants.
 This makes Kailua-Kona a good and central home base to explore the west coast of the island.
 Relax and look at the waves crashing over the black lava rocks while sipping from a cup of the world-famous Kona coffee, or have some freshly caught ahi (tuna) while recovering from your busy day.